Overview of Advanced Insights

 All Public Awards, Sector and Accelerator Lists

-By clicking on the Company Lists tab, you can see all of our publicly available lists in DataFox.
-By default, we've added a filter on this list to show you all the public lists published by members of your organization.
+Click the Company Lists tab to view all of the publicly available lists in Oracle DataFox.
+By default, a filter is added on this list to show you all the public lists published by members of your organization.

 You can add additional filters to lists you've already created, or, the Public Curated lists.
 This helps you narrow down to certain prospects and build a beneficial list of conferences/companies.
 This also allows you to find specific names and conferences.